-Our 2014 materiality assessment identified “Walk the Talk” as the single most important issue for BrownFlynn’s external stakeholders, who stated that BrownFlynn should be held to a higher standard as a sustainability and corporate responsibility consultancy.
+Our materiality assessment identified “Walk the Talk” as the single most important issue for BrownFlynn’s external stakeholders, who stated that BrownFlynn should be held to a high standard as a corporate sustainability and governance consultancy.
 Our stakeholders believe that BrownFlynn dramatically enhances credibility by undergoing the same activities we recommend to our clients.
-One interviewed stakeholder stated, “You can’t lead where you aren’t willing to go.”
-Given our size as an organization, our greatest impact is through our clients, and we need to maintain our credibility as a sustainability consulting firm to increase our impact with clients.
+Given our organizational size, we generate the greatest impact through our clients, and we need to maintain our credibility as a corporate sustainability and governance consulting firm to increase our impact with them.

-This G4 Core-level report demonstrates our commitment to enhancing transparency with our stakeholders, adhering to the latest GRI standards, and showcasing best practices in online reporting for a small/medium enterprise.
-By producing our own G4 report, we more fully understand the process and requirements of GRI reporting—including the challenges of data collection—equipping BrownFlynn to provide more meaningful guidance to our clients during their reporting processes.
+This G4 Core option report demonstrates our commitment to enhancing transparency with our stakeholders, adhering to the latest GRI standards, and showcasing best practices in online reporting for a small/medium enterprise.
+By producing our own G4 report, we more fully understood the process and requirements of GRI reporting—including the challenges of data collection—equipping BrownFlynn to provide more meaningful guidance to our clients during their reporting processes.
+Because the world of sustainability and reporting is ever-changing, GRI issued new Standards in late 2016.
+Upon issuance, BrownFlynn and partner firm Sustainserv sponsored a Launch Event to help guide individuals and organizations through the benefits of the new GRI Standards, as well as any changes from the G4 Guidelines.
+We also offered a GRI Transition to Standards open enrollment course in 2016 for anyone who could not attend a Launch Event, and have courses scheduled for 2017.
+BrownFlynn will be transitioning to the Standards with our next sustainability report.

 Aligns with socially responsible practices, such as human rights and labor practices of suppliers